JCWasmx86/Conquer/docs/compiling.md

 ## Hardware requisites

-1. 8GB RAM (4GB could work, but at least 8GB are recommended)
+1. 8 GB RAM (4 GB could work, but at least 8 GB are recommended)
-2. 250MB disk space + space for all dependencies.
+2. 250 MB disk space + space for all dependencies.
 3. An internet connection for every build.

-## Debian and its descendents
+## Debian and its descendants

 ### Prerequisites

 1. You need Debian sid or bullseye, as these are the only versions with the package `openjdk-15-jdk`.
-2. This packages are required, too: git, libarchive-dev, libcurl4-openssl-dev, bash, musescore3, libgtk-3-dev, pkg-config, valac, libgee-0.8-dev, libjson-glib-dev, make
+2. These packages are required, too: git, libarchive-dev, libcurl4-openssl-dev, bash, musescore3, libgtk-3-dev, pkg-config, valac, libgee-0.8-dev, libjson-glib-dev, make
 3. Gradle is required.
 Conquer is only tested with 6.8
 4. `JAVA_HOME` has to be set.